 - Dried fruits: I used dried cranberries and raisins, but you can use any dried fruit your family likes.
 If using larger items like dried apricots, cut them into small pieces first.

-- Nuts: I chopped walnuts, but you can also use peanuts, almonds, cashews, pecans or whatever nuts you like.
+- Nuts: I used chopped walnuts, but you can also use peanuts, almonds, cashews, pecans or whatever nuts you like.

-- Spices: Ground cinnamon and nutmeg
+- Spices: Ground cinnamon and nutmeg.

 - Butter: A small dab of butter is added to the apples for flavor and moisture.
 For a vegan option you can use vegan butter or coconut oil.
 For more sweetness and a square of caramel.